Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

     cd ./pytorch_binding; python setup.py develop

-##### Verify the installation:
+##### Verify the installation
 If the following command line does not report error, the installation is done.

     python -c "import pytorch_nndct"

-To create deployed model, XIR library needs to be installed.
+To create deployed XIR format model, XIR library needs to be installed.
 If just run quantization and check the accuracy, this is not must.
 Refer to Vitis AI document for more information on deployment.

 **Note:**<br>